firecat53/dockerfiles/deluge/README.md

 ## Build

+To avoid permissions issues with shared volumes, use `--build-arg` to change the uid:gid of the image at build time.

-    docker build -t deluge .
-    docker create -v /config --name deluge_config myscratch true docker run --rm --volumes-from deluge_config --user root deluge chown -R deluge:users /config
+    docker build --build-arg=uid=$(id -u) --build-arg $(id -g) -t deluge . docker create -v /config --name deluge_config myscratch true docker run --rm --volumes-from deluge_config --user root deluge chown -R deluge:users /config

 A bind-mounted volume can be used in place of the data-only volume for deluge_config.

-Make sure the downloads directory has `g+w` set and is part of the `users` group.

 ## Run